asciidoc-py/asciidoc-py/website/README-website.txt

 ================

-The AsciiDoc website source is included in the AsciiDoc distribution (in `./examples/website/`) as an example of using AsciiDoc to build a website.
+The AsciiDoc website source is included in the AsciiDoc distribution as an example of using AsciiDoc to build a website.
+The files are principally located under `/doc` and `/website`, with a handful of files pulled in from the root directory.

-A simple shell script (`./examples/website/build-website.sh`) will build the site's web pages -- just set the `LAYOUT` variable to the desired layout.
+A simple shell script (`./build_website.sh`) will build the site's web pages -- just set the `LAYOUT` variable to the desired layout.